Query Logic.

 Pumps are rejected for the following reasons:

-✗ REQUIRED FLOW > QMax
+✗ REQUIRED FLOW > QMax or < QMin

-- Interpolated operating head is too low
+- Interpolated head at required flow is too low (pump cannot meet duty)

 - Pump curve does not reach required head at required flow